Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

-The high required baryon-to-stellar conversion efficiency in the three ultra-massive galaxies makes them extremely rare in simple galaxy formation models.
-Conservatively assuming a maximum observed efficiency of $\epsilon_{\rm max,obs} = 0.2$\cite{Moster2013, Wechsler2018, Shuntov2022}, the stellar masses of S1, S2, and S3 correspond to dark matter halo masses of log($M_{\rm halo}/M_{\odot}$) $=12.88^{+0.11}_{-0.13}$, $12.68^{+0.23}_{-0.17}$, and $12.54^{+0.17}_{-0.18}$, respectively.
+The high required baryon-to-stellar conversion efficiency in the three ultra-massive galaxies could also be demonstrated the other way around.
+Assuming a maximum observed efficiency of $\epsilon_{\rm max,obs} = 0.2$\cite{Moster2013, Wechsler2018, Shuntov2022}, the stellar masses of S1, S2, and S3 correspond to dark matter halo masses of log($M_{\rm halo}/M_{\odot}$) $=12.88^{+0.11}_{-0.13}$, $12.68^{+0.23}_{-0.17}$, and $12.54^{+0.17}_{-0.18}$, respectively.
 The observed volume density is $\sim 3.0\times10^{-6}$ Mpc$^{-3}$ at $z\sim5-6$ in the 124 arcmin$^{2}$ of the FRESCO survey fields.
-For the most extreme case S1, compared to the theoretical cumulative halo number densities of $\sim 2.8\times10^{-9}$ Mpc$^{-3}$, the probability of detecting such a source in a random field as large as the FRESCO survey is only 0.0009 (Fig.~\ref{fig3}).
-It means that if the galaxy distribution in the Universe is homogeneous, and if $\epsilon = 0.2$, we would only have expected to detect one source such as S1 in a field 1,100 times the area of FRESCO.
-For S2 and S3, the probabilities are 0.02 and 0.09, respectively, which are also low enough to require 50 and 10 times the FRESCO field to detect them, respectively.
-This shows that the star-formation efficiencies in these galaxies must be significantly higher than normally found at lower redshifts in standard galaxy formation models within cold dark matter halos\cite{White1978, Boylan-Kolchin2023}.
+For the most extreme case, S1, compared to the theoretical cumulative halo number densities of $\sim 2.8\times10^{-9}$ Mpc$^{-3}$ at log($M_{\rm halo}/M_{\odot})=12.88$, the probability of detecting such a source in a random field as large as the FRESCO survey is only 0.0008$_{-0.0006}^{+0.0031}$ (Fig.~\ref{fig3}).
+In other words, if the galaxy distribution in the Universe was homogeneous, and if $\epsilon = 0.2$, we would only have expected to detect one source such as S1 in a field 1,188$_{-933}^{+2,780}$ times the area of FRESCO.
+For S2 and S3, the probabilities are 0.017$_{-0.016}^{+0.060}$ and 0.08$_{-0.06}^{+0.25}$, respectively, which are also low enough to require 58$_{-45}^{+549}$ and 12$_{-9}^{+40}$ times the FRESCO field to detect them, respectively.
+This shows that the star-formation efficiencies in these galaxies must be significantly higher than normally found at lower redshifts in standard galaxy formation models within cold dark matter halos\cite{White1978, Boylan-Kolchin2023, Dekel2023, Li2023}.